Skip to content

 Make good use of page headings.

-Headings are an excellent way to structure your content, and paired with a table of contents they can give search engines lots of information about what is in your content.
+Headings are an excellent way to structure your content, and paired with a table of contents, they can give search engines lots of information about what is in your content.
 The order of your headings is also a useful clue to web crawlers.
-Your content is seen in nested order, H2, H3 and so on.
-Also, you should only ever have one h1 (main header) tag on any page.
+Your content is displayed in a nested order: H2, H3, and so on.
+Also, you should have only one H1 (main header) tag per page.

 Optimise Images and Media.

 Like I said before, pay attention to image size.
 But aside from that, every image should have an ‘alt’ attribute.
 Use your keywords in your alt text attributes too.
 Not only does it help your SEO, but it can also help out readers using assistive visual technology.
-With this In mind, describe your images and don’t keyword spam them.
+With this in mind, describe your images and avoid keyword spam.

 What To Focus On If your blog is huge

-Your primary focus here should be to concentrate on your main pages and posts (What is sometimes known as cornerstone content) and watch out for keyword cannibalisation.
+Your primary focus here should be your main pages and posts (sometimes known as cornerstone content), and to watch out for keyword cannibalisation.
 SemRush has a handy tool that can scan your site for this and let you know if two or more of your pages are competing for a keyword.

-If you find that you do have cannibalised content, then see which page has the best engagement and either remove or reword the other one.
-If the lesser page contains keywords that your better page is ranking for, then link that phrase from the more mediocre performing page to the better performing one.
+If you find you have cannibalised content, see which page has the best engagement and either remove or reword the other.
+If the lesser page contains keywords that your better page is ranking for, then link that phrase from the less mediocre performing page to the better performing one.
 That will pass all the link juice to the new page.

 Keep Your Content Up To Date